lucaswerkmeister/ceylon-typesystem-turing-complete/README-alternate.md

 ```
 where the `>` represents the current position on the tape.

-To represent a stack in the type system, we simply use a linked list, similar to `Tuple`:
+To represent a stack in the type system, we use a linked list of types, similar to `Tuple`:
 ```ceylon
 /* stack elements */
 shared interface S of SX|SY/*...*/ {}